mkraska/stack-web/website_files/CaseStudies/2025/Mechlib.md

 ### Maxima driven JSXGraph graphics

-The basic idea behind meclib is that question authors can embed high quality, visually consistent sketches with or without interactive elements into their STACK questions without writing a single line of Javascript.
+The basic idea behind Meclib is that question authors can embed high quality, visually consistent sketches with or without interactive elements into their STACK questions without writing a single line of Javascript.
 All contents of the graphics is driven by a Maxima list of object description lists inside the question variables.

 ![image](https://github.com/user-attachments/assets/8d65264d-d739-4e29-a089-b589779f4cc0)